Antidale/racingway/README.md

 A command to close the volunteering window.
 Unpins the message and racingway will no longer send a DM to the person who used `!openvolunteers`.
 Leaves the race state in a manner where `!openvolunteers` cannot be used again to re-open volunteering.
 This command is limited to use by race_monitors, and may later be restricted to _just_ the person who used `!openvolunteers`.
 Can also be invoked by `!cv`

 ## !volunteer
 A command to volunteer to be featured on a restream.
-Currently _does not_ require the user to have joined the race, but restriction may be added in the future.
+In order to volunteer, you must currently have a **ready** or **not_ready** status, meaning have joined the race and neither quit nor been kicked.
 Users will probably just use the `Volunteer` button that is in the pinned message that results from `!openvolunteers`, but can use this directly.

 ## !hook
 Get Racingway's feelings about various Hook things.